 America is in the news right now.
 Police are rioting brutally against protestors who have been demonstrating against police brutality for months now.
 Black Lives Matter, but the police don’t seem to have received the message.

-There’s a perception that Canada is immune or exempt from this type of action, and that when you cross the border from America into Canada everything bad just sort of stops.
+There’s a perception that Canada is immune or exempt from this type of action and that when you cross the border from America into Canada, everything bad just sort of stops.
 This, of course, could not be further from the truth.
-Canada has a long and storied history of mistreating the indigenous peoples of our country, while portraying that history as peaceful.
+Canada has a long and storied history of mistreating the indigenous peoples of our country while portraying that history as peaceful.

-Inconvenient Indian, the new film from director Michelle Latimer based on the book by Thomas King, aims to shine a light on our perceptions of Indigenous culture in Canada and America, and in the process becomes one of the most important pieces of Canadian media of the year.
+Inconvenient Indian, the new film from director Michelle Latimer based on the book by Thomas King, aims to shine a light on our perceptions of Indigenous culture in Canada and America and, in the process, becomes one of the most important pieces of Canadian media of the year.

 “History“, the film points out, “is just stories.
-But they aren’t just any stories, they’re not chosen by chance.
-They’re a closely guarded record of agreed upon interpretations that explain how we got from there to here”.
+But they aren’t just any stories; they’re not chosen by chance.
+They’re a closely guarded record of agreed-upon interpretations that explain how we got from there to here”.

-Who agrees, is the question.
-History is written by the winners, and while we may not have had an open war here in Canada, we have waged war on Indigenous culture for over a century.
-One of the more powerful sections of the films talks about the generation of culture lost to the Residential Schools, a government sponsored religious school system designed to remove children from their own culture and indoctrinate them into white Canadian culture and “kill the Indian in the child.”
-This horrendous practice seems like something from the dark ages, but the last one closed within my lifetime, only 24 years ago in 1996.
+“Who agrees?” is the question.
+The winners write history, and while we may not have had an open war here in Canada, we have waged war on Indigenous culture for over a century.
+One of the more powerful sections of the film talks about the generation of culture lost to the Residential Schools, a government-sponsored religious school system designed to remove children from their own culture and indoctrinate them into white Canadian culture; to “kill the Indian in the child.”
+This horrendous practice seems like something from the Dark Ages, but the last one closed within my lifetime, only 24 years ago in 1996.

 A later quote in the film from Thomas King reads thus: